turingschool/front-end-curriculum/lessons/up-git-creek.md

 git remote -v
 ```
 Eeeeeeeee!!!! :clap: Life is so good, because this:

 ```
 # origin	git@github.com:you/my-awesome-project-name.git (fetch)
 # origin	git@github.com:you/my-awesome-project-name.git (push)
 ```
-I have the correct remotes in place for my local machine to both push and fetch from the big :octocat: in the sky.:thumbsup:
+I have the correct remotes in place for my local machine to both push and fetch from the big :octocat: in the sky. :thumbsup:

 ## Path-B :: I create my project locally first:
 ```
 mkdir <my-awesome-project-name>
 cd <my-awesome-project-name>